celestiaorg/docs/docs/nodes/qgb.md

 ![QGB-Architecture](/img/nodes/qgb-diagram.png)

-The specification of the QGB valsets, which track the Celestia validator set changes, can be found in this [ADR](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-002-qgb-valset.md).
+The specification of the QGB `Valset`s, which track the Celestia validator set changes, can be found in this [ADR](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-002-qgb-valset.md).

-The QGB data commitments, which represent commitments over sets of blocks, are discussed more in-depth in the following [ADR](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-003-qgb-data-commitments.md).
+The QGB data commitments, which represent commitments over sets of blocks defined by a data commitment window, are discussed more in-depth in the following [ADR](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-003-qgb-data-commitments.md).

 The Orchestrator is part of the Validator setup and works as follows: